microsoft/TaskWeaver/website/blog/experience.md

 :::info
-The role name is by default the name of the implementation file of the role unless you have specified the role name by calling `_set_name` in the implementation file.
+The role name is by default the name of the implementation file (without the extension) of the role unless you have specified the role name by calling `_set_name` in the implementation file.
 :::